c01dkit/tech-blog/docs/picking-ups.md

 *POMP++: Facilitating Postmortem Program Diagnosis with Value-Set Analysis*

 * Briefly speaking, postmortem program diagnosis is to identify the program statements pertaining to the crash, analyze these statements, and eventually figure out why a bad value was passed to the crash site.

+*A Survey on Software Fault Localization (TSE 2016)*

+* Furthermore, manual fault localization relies heavily on the software developer’s experience, judgment, and intuition to identify and prioritize code that is likely to be faulty.